Skip to main content

 /ce debug appearance-state-usage [block_type]

-The command is used to retrieve the usage status of excess appearances for a specified block type.
-The red sections indicate states that are already in use, while the green sections represent available, unused states.
-When you hover your mouse over these sections, you can view the specific states and identify which custom states are using them.
+The command retrieves the usage status of appearances for a specified block type.
+The red sections indicate manually assigned states, the yellow sections represent automatically assigned states, and the green sections denote available or unused states.
+Hovering your mouse over these sections allows you to view the specific states and identify which custom states are utilizing them.

 free state